rd-io/docker-developer-containers/README.md

 docker build ./c
 ```

-This will build the docker container for the C language and environment.
+This will build the docker container for the C environment.
 After
 the image is built, it can then be started with the command:
 ```bash
 ./c/start-c.sh